JabirMAG/kartverket-obstacle/README.md

 The application uses MySQL/MariaDB as the database, managed through Entity Framework Core's `ApplicationDBContext`.
 The context defines `DbSet` properties for `ObstaclesData`, `Rapports`, `ArchivedReports`, and `Feedback`, and configures relationships (e.g., obstacles to reports, obstacles to users) with cascade delete rules.

 The database connection is configured in `appsettings.json` and can run in Docker containers for easy deployment and portability.

+## Acknowledgments

+During the development of this application, the team utilized various resources and support tools, including guidance from teaching assistant Dennis, course lectures, and AI-assisted development tools, which contributed to the learning process and code development.